REEKRAJROY/bot/README.md

 # myJarvis
-A bot made using python which greets the user and fetches informaton from wikipedia and sends email via the user's voice.
+A bot made using python which greets the user and fetches information from wikipedia and sends email via the user's voice.